santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 Similarly, for query $$q3$$ the **answer is not there in the model parametric space** as it falls **outside the knowledge boundary**, however since the query falls within the decision boundary, the genAI model would not go for tool calling when its actually required.
 This might lead to hallucinations.

-Generally till now, the model used to acquire knowledge during the pretraining phase which didn't involve any tool calling.
-During the Supervised finetuning(SFT) step learns to align its Decision boundary to its knowledge boundary through curated tool calling specific illustrations followed up by Alignment through RLHF.
-However, most of such alignment relied on correctness rather than tool calling efficiency leading to overuse of both internal and external tools.
-An optimal agent is one which should optimize for both **internal reasoning tools such as CoT, Tree of Thought, Reflection** as well as **external tools**.
-However, optimizing too much for internal reasoning can have adverse effects especially when the tasks are too complex.
-Hence, while training agents reducing reliance on the external tools while preserving task success is a key objective of SFT and Alignment for Agent Models.
+Generally, until now, models have acquired knowledge primarily during the pretraining phase, which did not involve any tool usage.
+In the supervised fine-tuning (SFT) stage, models learn to better align their decision boundary with their knowledge boundary through curated, tool-calling–specific examples, followed by alignment via RLHF.
+However, much of this alignment has focused on correctness rather than tool-use efficiency, often leading to overuse of both internal and external tools.

+An optimal agent should balance and optimize for:

+- Internal reasoning methods such as Chain of Thought (CoT), Tree of Thought (ToT), and Reflection.
+- External tools for acquiring information beyond its parametric knowledge.

+Over-optimizing for internal reasoning can be detrimental, especially for highly complex tasks.
+Therefore, in training agentic models, a key objective of SFT and alignment is to reduce unnecessary reliance on external tools while preserving task success.

 ## Techniques to align decision boundary to the knowledge boundary <a name="knowledge-decision-align"></a>